ViartX/MedicalSpacyNER/README.md

 # MedicalSpacyNER
-Development of proof of concept medical Named Entity Recognition (NER) based on SpaCy library
+Development a proof of concept medical Named Entity Recognition (NER) based on SpaCy library